-- 8. On August 2, 2021, the Board voted unanimously to close the public hearing.
-At the August 2, 2021 public hearing, counsel for the Applicant declined the request of the Chairman to further extend hearing and/or decision deadlines to consider alternative designs.
-Counsel for the Applicant subsequently agreed to one extension of the deadline for the Board to file its decision to October 15, 2021. - 9.
-The Applicant is qualified to submit the Application pursuant to 760 CMR 56.04 in that it has received a Project Eligibility Letter from MassHousing that contains the required findings, including that (a) it is or will become a "limited dividend corporation" under G.L. c.
+- 19. The documents submitted to the Board concerning the Project, including both the Original Application and the Revised Application, are listed in Exhibit A and constitute the Record for this decision. - 20.
+On March 1, 2024, Attorney Elizabeth Pyle, on behalf of the Abutters, submitted a letter, with exhibits, for entry into the record for the matter, renewing or introducing objections to the Original and now Revised Applications.
+The letter further called for additional peer review. - 21.
+On March 4, 2024, the Board continued the duly noticed public hearing on the Revised Application.
+Attorney Jesse Schomer, for the Applicant, presented an overview of the Revised Application and made his experts available to respond to the Board's remaining inquiries.
+The Board then heard objections from Attorney Pyle on behalf of the Abutters, and the same from several neighbors directly, both in-person and over Zoom. - 22.
+On March 4, 2024, the Board voted unanimously to close the public hearing. - 23.
+The Applicant is qualified to submit the Revised Application pursuant to 760 CMR 56.04 in that it has received a Project Eligibility Letter from MassHousing that contains the required findings, including that (a) it is or will become a "limited dividend corporation" under G.L. c.
 40B, § 21 and 760 CMR 56.02; (b) it has a funding commitment from the Subsidizing Agency (MassHousing); and (c) it has "control of the site" under G.L. c.
-40B, § 21 and 760 CMR § 56.02 by virtue of a quitclaim deed dated November 6, 2019, signed by the prior owners, and recorded as Document No. 1827910 at Page 124 of Book 1551 of the Middlesex County Registry District of the Land Court. - 10.
-At the time of the Application, the Town of Belmont had not met any of the statutory minima under G.L. c.
-40B, § 20 or regulatory safe harbors under 760 CMR 56.00. - 11.
+40B, § 21 and 760 CMR § 56.02 by virtue of a quitclaim deed dated November 6, 2019, signed by the prior owners, and recorded as Document No. 1827910 at Page 124 of Book 1551 of the Middlesex County Registry District of the Land Court. - 24.
+At the time of the Original and Revised Applications, the Town had not met any of the statutory minima under G.L. c.
+40B, § 20 or regulatory safe harbors under 760 CMR 56.00. - 25.
+Prior to issuing the October 2021 Decision, the Board heard public comment at several hearing sessions and accepted public comment by email during the hearing for the October 2021 Decision.
+A group of abutters and other neighbors were represented by Dan Hill, Esq., at many hearing sessions.
+Attorney Hill submitted multiple written comments and arranged for comment letters by a traffic engineer, David Black, and a civil engineer, John Chessia, P.E. - 26.
+The Board again heard public comment at the hearing session prior to issuing this amended decision (the "Amended Decision").
+This included comments from Attorney Pyle on behalf of the Abutters and from several neighbors, both in-person and over Zoom. - 27.
 Under G.L. c.
-40, § 53G, the Board retained the following consultants to conduct peer reviews of the Application at the Applicant's expense: - Traffic: BSC Group by Michael A. Santos, P.E., PTOE; - Civil and Storm Water: Weston & Sampson by Jesse Johnson, P.E., and Justin Gould, P.E.; - Architecture: Davis Square Architects by Cliff Boehmer, AIA. - 12.
-The Board also accepted the assistance of Ezra Haber Glenn of Public Planning, Research & Implementation, Inc. as a consultant at the expense of the MassHousing Partnership.
-Mr. Glenn attended public meetings and working group sessions prior to the August 18 meeting of the Board. - 13.
-The Board held duly noticed public hearing sessions on January 11, 2021; January 21 (focused on the invocation of the General Land Area Minimum ("GLAM") Safe Harbor; January 25 (also focused on the GLAM Safe Harbor); February 8; March 8; April 5; May 6; June 10; July 12; July 26; and August 2, 2021.
-The Board deliberated on August 18, August 23, and September 2, and October 7, 2021, and voted unanimously on October 7 to issue this Decision. - 14.
-The documents submitted to the Board regarding the Project are listed in Exhibit
+40, § 53G, the Board retained the following consultants to conduct peer reviews of the Original and Revised Applications at the Applicant's expense: - Traffic: BSC Group by Michael A. Santos, P.E., PTOE; - Civil and Storm Water: Weston & Sampson by Jesse Johnson, P.E., and Justin Gould, P.E.; - Architecture: Davis Square Architects by Cliff Boehmer, AIA.